moekimora/lostinstarrail/README.md

   - Score animation yes
   - Map zoom go wwweeee

+## v1.1.17
+- QoL changes
+  - Score now accounts for changes from buffs, debuffs from Superstition mode
+  - Better animations wahooo
+  - Select locations made easier, now for multi-floor locations, clicking on the said location will display the most common floor players guess, instead of forcing to press the floor buttons, which are small and inconvinient (Thank you Rabbit for suggestion)
+  - Score compensation for guessing the correct location but wrong floor (Thank you Rabbit for suggestion)
+  - Prevented drag highlights for images and maps
+  - Updated countdown UI

 # Attribution
 All images, music, anything related to Honkai Star Rail and Hoyoverse belongs to Hoyoverse.
 I am not affiliated with Honkai Star Rail or Hoyoverse.